piggy0713/Calculator-app/README.md

 # JS calculator with color theme switcher

-This is a simply javascript calculator
+This is a simple javascript calculator

 ## Table of contents